Archives and Special Collections

 A. Johnston Books: collection of two books from A. Johnston, burned in the Phil Stone's 1942 Oxford house fire.
 Includes a first printing of The Hamlet by Faulkner.

-Will Lewis Sr. Collection.
+.
 Includes three boxes of material related to Faulkner (6 boxes).

 Lomax Lamb Collection: collection of correspondence sent to Lomax B. Lamb by Faulkner.
 Correspondence primarily concerns a gun Faulkner purchased for his step-son Malcolm, which Faulkner wishes returned upon Malcolm's divorce.

 Luster - Faulkner Collection: collection of receipts and deposit slips.
 Particularly notable in this collection is three bank checks made out to Faulkner with holograph endorsements and one promissory note authorizing payments made from Nobel Prize account to William Faulkner Prize Fund.

 Map Collection.
 Includes maps from the dissertation of Mack Harris Scott "All Our Yesterdays: The Vital Statistics of Yoknapatawpha County" (1963) that identify geographical elements of the fictional Yoknapatawpha County in relation to Lafayette County (Map #59) and a map of Faulkner's Greenfield Farm (Map #281).

 Meriwether Collection: the Meriwether Collection contains typescripts, notes, drafts and clippings related to James B. Meriwether's Lion in the garden: interviews with William Faulkner, 1926-1962.